Free Alternatives to Didot

 Is Playfair Display similar enough to Didot?

-Playfair Display achieves 85% similarity to Didot.
+Playfair Display achieves a FontAlternatives similarity score of 85% compared to Didot.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Didot and its free alternatives?